Neo Sindarin - Example of a translation

 Horthanner nin od ennas mo 'wae thoer = "‹they drove› me from there by winds abominable"

 "For a space of x days" is a temporal expression.
 I think the word for "length", annas would be adequate here.
-We can also use the preposition mi to situate Homer "inside" the length of time.
+We can also use the preposition mi to situate Homer "inside" the length of time. ...mi annas "in length."
 A "day" is an aur, plural oer.
 We can use partitive na(n) to describe the length of time made of days.
+The numeral "nine" follows the noun it refers to. ...mi annas nan oer neder "in length of days nine."

 mi annas nan oer neder miñ gaear = "in length of days nine ‹in [the]› sea"